 If you’re turned down, there are high-risk insurance companies that can help.
 They may consider insuring you for a few extra hundred dollars annually.

 Now that you’ve learned just everything you need to know about personal umbrella insurance, don’t wait!
 Instead, protect yourself by getting the coverage you need today.
-However, if this just confused you more or made your decisions hard, contact us at (281) 487-9686 as we are here to help you navigate your insurance options based on your personal situation and family’s needs.
+However, if this just confused you more or made your decision harder, contact Kicker Insures Me Agency at (281) 487-9686 as we are here to help you navigate your insurance options based on your personal situation and your family’s needs.

 Ready to get started?
-Contact us today to get started!
+Contact us today and let’s get started!